phan/phan/README.md

 ## Bugs

-There are plenty of them.
-Especially related to assumptions made during variable tracking.

-When you find one, please take the time to create a tiny reproducing code snippet that illustrates the bug.
+When you find an issue, please take the time to create a tiny reproducing code snippet that illustrates the bug.
 And once you have done that, fix it.
-Then turn your code snippet into a test and add it to [tests][tests] then `./run-tests.php` and send me a PR with your fix and test.
+Then turn your code snippet into a test and add it to [tests][tests] then `./test` and send a PR with your fix and test.
+Alternatively, you can open an Issue with details.

 ## More on phpdoc types